 Oscar Murillo is one of four artists shortlisted to win the Turner Prize this year.
-Murillo has been nominated by an independent panel of judges based on two current exhibitions of his work: Violent Amnesia, on view at Kettle’s Yard in Cambridge through June 23, 2019, and Oscar Murillo l Zhang Enli, which continues through May 31, 2019, at chi K11 art museum, in Shanghai, as well as for his participation in the 10th Berlin Biennale for Contemporary Art, We don’t need another hero, in 2018.
-The other shortlisted artists are Lawrence Abu Hamdan, Helen Cammock, and Tai Shani.
+Murillo has been nominated by an independent panel of judges based on two recent exhibitions of his work: violent amnesia, at Kettle’s Yard in Cambridge, and Oscar Murillo l Zhang Enli, at chi K11 art museum, in Shanghai, as well as for his participation in the 10th Berlin Biennale for Contemporary Art, We don’t need another hero, in 2018.

-Image: Oscar Murillo, 2016.
-Photo by Joo Yongsung
+Image: Oscar Murillo, 2018.
+Photo by Greg Lin Jiajie